-What is the Global Issues Project?
+What is the Global Education Project?

 The global issues project is a chance to explore how a variety of issues are represented on both an international and local scale, and how to bring this into the classroom for the benefit of the school.

-What we are currently doing
+What are we currently doing?

 What the future holds